 Filing discovery requests forces the credit card company share relevant information to your case.
 If you believe the credit card company possesses documents or other information that supports your arguments, file a request with the court.
 The request should specifically describe the items you seek and why you believe they are relevant to your case.
 (To learn more, see Formal Discovery: Gathering Evidence for Your Lawsuit.)

 The outcome of your credit card lawsuit will likely necessitate further action on your part.
 Your understanding of those possible outcomes helps you to prepare for the worse.

 The court rules in your favor.
-If the court rules in your favor, the credit card company loses and cannot collect against you for the debt.
+If the court rules in your favor, the credit card company loses and can't collect against you for the debt.
 You should consider requesting damages from the court against the credit card company to help pay for your attorney’s fees.

 The court dismisses the case.
 The court may dismiss the case for many reasons.
-This may initially sound like a good outcome; however, a dismissal typically still leaves open the possibility for the credit card company to re-file the lawsuit to correct any error that lead to the dismissal.
+This might initially sound like a good outcome; however, a dismissal typically still leaves open the possibility for the credit card company to re-file the lawsuit to correct any error that lead to the dismissal.
 You should always ask the court to dismiss the case “with prejudice” to protect yourself from a future lawsuit.

 The court rules in favor of the credit card company.
 If the court rules in favor of the credit card company, you now have a judgment against you for a specific dollar amount.
 The credit company will then ask the judge to allow them to collect on the judgment.
 This includes but is not limited to garnishing wages, placing liens on property, and seizing property.
 (To learn more about methods the credit card company can use to collect its judgment, see How Creditors Enforce Judgments.)